George091/RNN/README.md

 Run the python file RNN2.py and the script will load in the tokenized and vectorized data from part 1 using pickle.
 The data consists of a list with each element being an array of a line which has been tokenized and each word vectorized.
 The output to running the feedforward on this list will be an array with the word predictions for each word in a line.
 For simplicity sake we only show the predictions for the first 5 lines.

-If you'd like to load in all data from the scratch you can comment out lines XX and uncomment lines XX.
+If you'd like to load in all data from the scratch you can comment out lines 164 - 165 and 176 - 177 and uncomment lines 181-184.
 Then run the python file.

 ## Feedforward (part 2)